Cheatable/FatalityClient/README.md

 </p>

 # Info
-Fatality Client is an MCBE Utility mod made by: Cheatable
+Fatality Client is an MCBE Utility mod made by: Srxfiq and Cheatable

 Fatality Client is a fork of the Packet Client which is a fork of the Horion Client